 Exonic regions and intron/exon splice junctions of SMN1 and SMN2 were captured, sequenced, and analyzed as described above.
 Any variants located within exons 2a-7 and classified as pathogenic or likely pathogenic were confirmed to be in either SMN1 or SMN2 using gene-specific long-range PCR analysis followed by Sanger sequencing.
-Variants located in exon 1 cannot be accurately assigned to either SMN1 or SMN2 using our current methodology, and so these variants are considered to be of uncertain significance and are not reported.
+Variants located in exon 1 cannot be accurately assigned to either SMN1 or SMN2 or SMN2 using our current methodology, and so these variants are not reported.